 There are many ways to conduct lessons.
 Some platforms are used just for searching and scheduling lessons, while the tutoring takes place on Skype, Zoom, or offline.
 Other, more sophisticated platforms, integrate with Zoom through API.
 Preply, Scooli, Wyzant, and some others use native software for virtual classrooms with a whiteboard, screen sharing, file transmission, text editing, and chatting.

-We created an eLearning platform for continuing education of medical specialists.
+We created an eLearning platform for the continuing education of medical specialists.
 The platform allows them to acquire new knowledge and earn the necessary CME credits.
-The project has been successfully functioning since 2012, fulfilling the main aim of continuing education for doctors.
+The project has been successfully functioning since 2012, fulfilling the main aim of continuing education for doctors. - Read the Case Study

 Student testimonials are an excellent way to add trustworthiness to the platform and attract new clients.
 The student should be able to rate the quality of the tutor based on their experiences during the lesson.
 From a technical standpoint, reviews are vulnerable and need protection from spam and dishonest behavior.
 Filter the reviews so that only the authenticated users and those who truly completed a lesson with a reviewed teacher can leave feedback.

 To guarantee safety, use the escrow method.
 This means that payments are kept on the platform account and transferred to the tutor only after the student’s confirmation.
 This prevents cheating and protects both tutors and students.
 Don’t forget multi-currency and varied payment options if your service is international.